Personal care products

 [Source 2016][More on Eco-Certification]

-The Global 100 Most Sustainable Corporations in the World list is an extensive data-driven corporate sustainability assessment.
+The 2020 Global 100 Most Sustainable Corporations in the World list is an extensive data-driven corporate sustainability assessment.
 The ranked companies are leaders in the field of a sustainable business approach.
 The efficiency of a company's energy, water, CO2 and waste management is measured in relation to its total sales volume.
 The disclosure of that information is a pre-condition for the assessment.
-This company ranked #61 in the 2016 Global 100.
+Of the 53 companies in its peer group, this company ranked #1.

-This company received a SAM Rank of 62/100 in the Personal Products category of the 2018 SAM Corporate Sustainability Assessment.
-The index is based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.
+This company received an S&P Global ESG Score of 70/100 in the Personal Products category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 In Jan 2013 Brazil's tax authority accused Natura of using incorrect prices to calculate a levy paid in 2008, and ordered it to pay 627.9 million reais (US$308.7 million) in back taxes.
 Natura is appealing the order.